gravity-platform/doc/source/_pages/guides/developer_guide.md

 The gravity-platform makes heavy use of multiple package repositories.
 The repositories being used are detailed in this guide.

 The PHP package archive [packagist](https://packagist.org/) is used for all open PHP code.
-Additionally there are some private bundle only available to select partners on our internal satis server.
+Additionally there are some private bundles only available to select partners on our internal satis server.

 Node packaged modules [npm](https://npmjs.org/) are used during the build phase of JavaScript based projects.